 The College Scholarships page ( http://cmns.umd.edu/undergraduate/scholarships ) provides a list of scholarships and awards administered at the College level for currently enrolled students, and information about the application process.
 Students complete an electronic application to be considered for all merit and need-based scholarships administered by the College for which they are eligible.
 The annual application deadline for scholarship applications for returning students is in May.

 See the College website for a complete listing of undergraduate scholarships and awards ( http://cmns.umd.edu/undergraduate/scholarships ).

 In addition to our academic departments, many undergraduate students pursue mentored research projects in the College's research centers and institutes.
 Contact information for the centers and institutes are provided below.
 Information about the scope of research in the unit, as well as affiliated faculty, is provided on the website of each center or institute.

 Center for Bioinformatics and Computational Biology ( www.cbcb.umd.edu/ )

 Earth System Science Interdisciplinary Center ( http://essic.umd.edu/ )

 National Socio-Environmental Synthesis Center (SESYNC) ( www.sesync.org/ )

 Student Engagement and Service Units

-The College Student Service Office coordinates orientation and advising services, reviews dean's exceptions to policy requests, and fields inquiries about academic regulations, transfer credit review, study abroad, and other undergraduate program matters.
+The College Student Services Office coordinates orientation and advising services, reviews dean's exception to policy requests, and fields inquiries about academic regulations, transfer credit review, study abroad, and other undergraduate program matters.
 Each department is also served by an undergraduate program office which coordinates departmental academic advising